nazdridoy/ngpt/docs/overview.md

 ## What is nGPT?

 🤖 nGPT is a Swiss army knife for LLMs: powerful CLI, interactive chatbot, and flexible library all in one package.
-Seamlessly work with OpenAI, Ollama, Groq, Claude, or any OpenAI-compatible API to generate code, craft git commits, rewrite text, and execute shell commands.
+Seamlessly work with OpenAI, Ollama, Groq, Claude, Gemini, or any OpenAI-compatible API to generate code, craft git commits, rewrite text, and execute shell commands.
 Fast, lightweight, and designed for both casual users and developers.

 ## Key Features